Zephaniah

 Zephaniah 1:10

 As we saw in Nehemiah 3, the Fish Gate was where the fishermen brought the fish into the city to provide food for the people.
-We see that, on this day of judgment, God will remove His hand of provision from the people and they will cry out.
+We see that, on this day of judgment, God will remove his hand of provision from the people and they will cry out.

 Zephaniah 1:11

-'Wail, you who live in the market district; all your merchants will be wiped out, all who trade with silver will be ruined.'
+Wail, you who live down in the hollow, because all the merchants are destroyed, all who trade with silver are ruined.

 On this day the commercial system will be judged as well.
 This is similar to what is described by John in Revelation 18.
+This speaks of those that have made money and the pursuit of money the focus of their lives and it is the same thing that Yeshua was speaking about in Matthew 6:24.

 Zephaniah 1:12